 These are my favorite automations in iOS 14 so far.
 I'm still experimenting, tinkering with what works, and what's less useful.
 I'm exploring if any new actions can become part of my existing automations, or what's worth doing from scratch.

-Have you built any automations using iOS 14's new tools?
+Have you built any automations using Shortcuts for iPhone's new tools?
 Is there anything you've enhanced using the new available actions?
 Let us know in the comments.

 Master your iPhone in minutes